craftedbygc/taxi/docs/how-to-use.md

 Taxi blocks further navigation while a transition is in progress.
 Set this to `true` to disable this behaviour.

+### bypassCache `boolean`
+Default behaviour is to cache the contents of a URL after fetching it to make repeated visits faster.
+Set this to `true` to disable the cache completely.

+If you want default behaviour, but wish to force certain pages to always be fetched (and never loaded from cache), you can add the `data-taxi-nocache` attribute to the `data-taxi-view` element on that page.

 ### reloadJsFilter `bool|function(element: HTMLElement)`
 Please see [Reloading JS]({{ global.url }}/reloading-js/) for more information.